iechor/docs/content/storage/storagedriver/device-mapper-driver.md

     regardless of any settings in the applied profile.

     ```console
-    $ sudo lvchange --monitor y docker/thinpool
+    $ sudo lvchange --monitor y iechor/thinpool
     ```

     Double check that monitoring is now enabled by running the `sudo lvs -o+seg_monitor` command a second time.
 The `Monitor` column should now report the logical volume is being `monitored`.

-12. If you have ever run Docker on this host before, or if `/var/lib/docker/` exists, move it out of the way so that Docker can use the new LVM pool to store the contents of image and containers.
+12. If you have ever run iEchor on this host before, or if `/var/lib/iechor/` exists, move it out of the way so that iEchor can use the new LVM pool to store the contents of image and containers.

     ```console
     $ sudo su -
-    # mkdir /var/lib/docker.bk
+    # mkdir /var/lib/iechor.bk
-    # mv /var/lib/docker/* /var/lib/docker.bk
+    # mv /var/lib/iechor/* /var/lib/iechor.bk
     # exit
     ```

-    If any of the following steps fail and you need to restore, you can remove `/var/lib/docker` and replace it with `/var/lib/docker.bk`.
+    If any of the following steps fail and you need to restore, you can remove `/var/lib/iechor` and replace it with `/var/lib/iechor.bk`.

-13. Edit `/etc/docker/daemon.json` and configure the options needed for the `devicemapper` storage driver.
+13. Edit `/etc/iechor/daemon.json` and configure the options needed for the `devicemapper` storage driver.
 If the file was previously empty, it should now contain the following contents: